One-to-one meetings: a complete guide

 One-to-ones can be one of your most powerful tools in successfully managing a team.

-They’re a scheduled conversation between two people, normally a manager and their employee.
+They’re a scheduled conversation between two people, normally a line manager and their employee.
+One-on-one meetings are designed to foster individual connections and personal growth, setting them apart from any other meeting, such as project updates or team discussions.

 But what sets a one-to-one apart from other scheduled meetings in your diary is their emphasis.